 Crews is that all-too common type, the bitter “one-time Freudian," as he describes himself.
 Hell hath no fury like a groupie scorned; or an ex-Jesuit; or any dropout from any cult, initiatory society or in-group.
 Psychoanalysis is unique in this respect, not because it doesn’t have its share of angry dropouts but because the psychodynamics of rejection among patients and others have been so thoroughly addressed within Psychoanalysis itself.
-As early as 1923 Freud warned of the "temptation for the analyst to play the part of prophet, savior, and redeemer to the patient," arguing that too strong an attachment to the analyst could eventually prevent certain predisposed patients from constructing a sense of self independent from the projected ego-ideal, like a Daddy’s Girl who can’t let go of Daddy.
-There are parallels between Freud-bashers like Crews or Jeffrey Masson and Freud’s early cases of female “seduction,” that’s why Crews and Masson are obsessed with those cases to begin with: in either instance the subject attempts to compensate for a crushing sense of betrayal by a revered authority figure (shrink or father), resulting in unappeasable rage against the supposedly all-powerful figure.
+As early as 1923 Freud warned of the "temptation for the analyst to play the part of prophet, savior, and redeemer to the patient," arguing that too strong an attachment to the analyst could eventually prevent certain predisposed patients from constructing a sense of self independent from the projected ego-ideal, like a daddy’s girl who can’t let go of Daddy.
+There are parallels between Freud-bashers like Crews or Jeffrey Mason and Freud’s early cases of female “seduction,” that’s why Crews and Mason are obsessed with those cases to begin with: in either instance the subject attempts to compensate for a crushing sense of betrayal by a revered authority figure (shrink or father), resulting in unappeasable rage against the supposedly all-powerful figure.
 It’s not called a dangerous profession for nothing.

-More recently another analyst coined the expression “transference to theory,” meaning that psychoanalytic candidates and patients were at risk of displacing their blind love or—as in Crews’ case, blind resentment— from the analyst to Psychoanalysis in general; The fact that personalities like Crews are beyond the reach of analysis, or that, in the best case, they had a negative experience in a particular analytical relationship, doesn’t mean they’re entitled to assume everybody else is beyond the reach of psychoanalysis.
+More recently another analyst coined the expression “transference to theory,” meaning that psychoanalytic candidates and patients were at risk of displacing their blind love or—as in Crews’ case, blind resentment—from the analyst to Psychoanalysis in general.
+The fact that personalities like Crews are beyond the reach of analysis, or that, in the best case, they had a negative experience in a particular analytical relationship, doesn’t mean they’re entitled to assume everybody else is beyond the reach of psychoanalysis.
 As the French say, Faut pas cracher dans la soupe: “That’s no excuse for spitting in the soup-tureen.“

 Crew’s personal resentment provides the core of his argument, and its incoherence.
 Grant, if you must, that Freud was a conniving, lying, cheating, grasping, drug-sniffing, pussy-grabbing, backstabbing hack and a bounder to boot, which pretty much sums up Crew’s argument; that’s not sufficient to prove Freud’s incompetence, let alone the ineffectiveness of Psychoanalysis.
 Hey, it’s not even enough to explain either.
 As a teacher friend of mine repeatedly tells her students, “Any number of people have taken cocaine.
 Only one such person wrote Interpretation of Dreams.”

-As Louis Armstrong used to say, any cat can play the notes, it’s what’s between the notes that counts.
+Crews grandly claims to have exhaustively researched his subject—a grandiose claim, considering how vast the field.
+But as Louis Armstrong used to say, any cat can play the notes, it’s what’s between the notes that counts.
 Crews piles up the data like Pelion on Ossa but he’s unable to explain what bearing Freud’s supposed evils had on Psychoanalysis itself, instead stacking up a series of anecdotes that would appear benign to an unbiased reader, only to draw damning conclusions that we are meant to believe impugn not only Freud but Psychoanalysis itself.
 Crews might as easily have accused Freud of being a vegan or a carnivore, or both at once, for all the difference it would have made to his argument or lack thereof since there’s precious little connection between Freud the man and Psychoanalysis to be found in this book.
 Actually, there’s not even that much about Freud or Psychoanalysis since most of Crews’ obsessions focus on the early years, long before Freud’s major works.

 But it’s the specifics of Crews’ argument that reveals the true nature of his thinking.
 Granted, Crews is just another monkey throwing shit at a wall, but even monkeys grab the shit that’s closest at hand.
-Because what’s stunning about this book—disgusting is the better word—is that Crew’s brief is based on a series of anti-Semitic tropes that were common in Turn of the Twentieth Vienna—who says he hasn’t done his research?
+Because what’s stunning about this book—disgusting is the better word—is that Crews' brief is based on a series of anti-Semitic tropes that were common in Turn of the Twentieth Vienna—who says he hasn’t done his research?
 When Crews claims Freud pretended to invent a theory he had stolen from others he’s merely paraphrasing Richard Wagner’s well-trampled argument that because Jews are unable to create anything on their own they’ve developed an uncanny knack for imitating the creativity of others.
 The difference is, that Wagner, who wildly borrowed from Jewish composers like Meyerbeer, was able to create something new in Music while Crews can’t even move beyond the most infantile pseudo-Freudian clichés of the “Hate-Your Mother” variety.
 Ingratitude, thou marble-hearted fiend…